Md-Akram-hossen/Electronic-Lab-Assistant-ELA/README.md

 Data collection and monitoring for improved lab management

-Multimedia support, such as playing music when needed
+Multimedia support, such as weather updats, multiple timer setup even playing music when needed